zanata/zanata-server/frontend/src/main/web/src/components/Loader/readme.md

 Basic loader that always displays.
-It's color is inherited from the parent's font color.
+Its color is inherited from the parent's font color.

 ## Default